STAT545-UBC-hw-2018-19/hw03-figalit/hw03_figalit.md

 Populating cheat sheet!
 -----------------------

+**First question**

-Get the maximum and minimum of GDP per capita for all continents.
+Getting the maximum and minimum of GDP per capita for all continents:

 ``` r
 # One way is to present them stacked on top of each other.